minseoshinn/Capstone-Project-2026/README.md

 ## Field data

-Four days shadowing a Coupang Quick-Flex courier across a university campus and adjacent apartment and low-rise residential blocks. **141 delivery records and 35 building records** (floor count, elevator presence, GPS coordinates, parcel count and weight) collected as a full enumeration rather than a sample.
+Four days shadowing a CJ logistics courier across a university campus and adjacent apartment and low-rise residential blocks.
+431 delivery records and 35 building records (floor count, elevator presence, GPS coordinates, parcel count and weight) collected as a full enumeration rather than a sample.

 Predicted energy was then computed over **431 deliveries across four delivery dates**,